 “Light and dark areas are scattered across the picture, placed purely as required to point the drama of the figures.
 Furthermore, the figures and objects are violently distorted, their forms flattened, facetted, stylised to produce the most expressive ornamental effect.
 Underlying the picture is a restless craving for expression, and elements from archaic, exotic and primitive art are all employed as means to this expression.
 The whole represents a bold step into the unknown.”

-Since I was studying and making art at the time, I was in awe to see this painting having been enchanted by the art movements that were born out of Les Demoiselles d’Avignon.
+I was in awe to see this painting having been enchanted by the art movements that were born out of Les Demoiselles d’Avignon.
 This includes the Cubism of Picasso and Braque, and Jean Gris, Fauvism, and then later, the Futurism of Boccioni, Balla and Feininger.
 I loved the technicality of the shapes, as they were, overlapping facets of the same object, shattered and then reassembled in an intersection of triangles and rhombuses, or parabolas and ellipses.
 I understood how the whole pursuit — Modernism with a capital ‘M’ — paved the way for abstraction in painting.

 Over the years I have maintained a tacit and significant respect for Picasso’s painting.
 My art history education would not let me forget its importance, but more than this, just as the painting refers to ‘primitive’ motifs for its expression, I regarded the painting as the rudimentary forerunner to the more sanitized and controlled movements of Cubism and Futurism.
 I had a kinship with these movements, and Picasso’s painting was like an ancestral shadow that I dared not question nor attempt to fully understand.